Project Cheetah: Second Batch of Felines Arrives from South Africa

 As part of the ongoing reintroduction project, a second batch of 12 cheetahs has arrived at Kuno National Park from South Africa.

-- Kuno National Park is located in Madhya Pradesh.
+- Kuno National Park in Madhya Pradesh is the designated site for the cheetah reintroduction.

 How This Topic is Tested in Competitive Exams